 Do you ever get a sense of satisfaction when you browse an online store?
-A sense of comfort that comes from a well-designed user experience, an appealing user interface, and the feeling that someone cares when you’re offered free shipping, discounts, or even free packaging?
+A sense of comfort comes from a well-designed user experience, an appealing user interface, and the feeling that someone cares when you’re offered free shipping, discounts, or even free packaging?

 If yes, then there’s a high chance you’ve stumbled upon a well-designed online store.
 Needless to say that today’s fast-changing market and digitalization are rapidly changing and driving customer expectations.